cheerful/freckle-apidocs/content/v2/entries.md

 approved_at
-: *Optional* **string** of a timestamp in ISO 8061 format `YYYY-MM-DDTHH:MM:SSZ` : The timestamp for when the entry was approved
+: *Optional* **string** of a timestamp in ISO 8061 format `YYYY-MM-DDTHH:MM:SSZ` : The timestamp for when the entry was approved.
+If no value is provided, the current time will be used.

 ### Response